OpenNebula/docs/source/intro_release_notes/release_notes/known_issues.rst

   - VNC due to issues with the VCENTER_ESX_HOST attribute
   - DB lock errors introduced by the IM probe state.rb, mostly harmless
   - Snapshots
+  - OpenNebula hosts representing vCenter clusters with NSX not in OK status (NSX_STATUS = OK) cannot spawn new VMs.
+NSX needs to be configured correctly or the attribute added manually